tnishiox/kernelcare-playground/README.md

 5.4.0-125-generic
 ```

-## Advanced use case with a vulnerability scanner
+## Practical use case with a vulnerability scanner
 In this section, we will verify that KernelCare's live patch can address vulnerabilities and pass the diagnostics of OpenScap, an open-source vulnerability scanner, without needing to reboot the system.

 #### 1. Unload the patch first as initialization